Saturday, February 14, 2009

 Youngster whose father was an owner with camels for sale.

-This is the camel that had a bit of trouble loading into the truck.
-Camels all loaded and ready for transport.
 The market was a facinating excursion.
 We were very glad we went.
 Never again will I ever see so many camels in one place at one time.
 The sounds and smells were ---undescribable.
 It reminded me of a n enormous corral full of sweaty horses.
 Camels make a braying sound, not unlike a donkey.
 They brayed and bawled when moved about, when getting up and down--they grunted then too.
 They brayed when they were made to do something they didn't want to do, like get into a truck.
 I am told they spit, but we didn't see any spitting camels.
 It was one of the most interesting days I have had in Egypt so far.